 chekd

-local-first · nothing uploads · learns your tasteruns on your computer · nothing is sent anywhere · learns what you like
+local-first · PR-aware · nothing uploadsruns on your computer · checks pull requests · nothing is sent anywhere

 The verification cockpit for apps your AI wrote.